12 Creative Ways To Make Learning Fun For Your Kids

 Have another person stomp or jump on that side in order to send it flying into the air - let go as soon as they've released their hold so there's no risk involved!
 Repeat until satisfied with results before moving back further from either end using smaller pieces such as books instead.

 Science branch used: forces and motion, qualitative and quantitative observations

 Sensory Nature Scavenger Hunt

-Get the kids together and head out on a walk to learn and have fun with nature.
+Get the kids together and head out on a walk to learn and have fun with nature by going on a scavenger hunt.
 Produce a checklist, but don’t forget to make it shorter a little shorter for the younger ones and longer for your older ones.